swannercjj/dreamerv3-deterministic/README.md

 # Mastering Diverse Domains through World Models

+**Notice: Forked to provide compatibility with gym==0.26.2 and gymnasium API's needed for use with the latest AnimalAI**

 A reimplementation of [DreamerV3][paper], a scalable and general reinforcement learning algorithm that masters a wide range of applications with fixed hyperparameters.